 Background checks are not done by NPCollege.
-When you register with the State of California one will be required at that time.
-California Department of Public Health Laboratory Field Services does allow previous arrests to be assessed and State certification can be obtained with permission after meeting for decisions of the applicants.
+When you register with the State of California, a background check will be required at that time.
+California Department of Public Health Laboratory Field Services does allow for assessment of previous arrests, and State certification can be obtained with permission after meeting for decisions of the applicants.